Forum “Women, Peace, and Security” in the European Parliament: Women as Key Actors in Peace and Security

 The forum clearly demonstrated that empowering women and protecting their rights are essential prerequisites for sustainable peace and security.
 The voices of MEPs, experts, and representatives from civil society confirmed that women must play an equal role in shaping society and building resilient educational systems.

-For its contribution to environmental protection and the preservation of the created world, ALLATRA IPM received the Apostolic Blessing from His Holiness Pope Francis in 2024.
-In 2025, His Holiness Pope Leo XIV also granted the Apostolic Blessing to the President of ALLATRA and all its volunteers.
+In recognition of its commitment to environmental protection and preservation of creation, ALLATRA received an Apostolic Blessing from His Holiness Pope Francis in 2024.
+In 2025, His Holiness Pope Leo XIV likewise bestowed an Apostolic Blessing upon the President of ALLATRA and all its volunteers.